 - A nasty taste in your mouth

-If you notice any of these tooth decay symptoms, book an appointment with your dentist so the problem can be addressed sooner rather than later.
+If you notice any of these tooth decay or cavity symptoms, book an appointment with your dentist so the problem can be addressed sooner rather than later.

-How to know if you have a cavity
+How to know if you have teeth cavities

-You may be able to see a dark spot on your tooth or feel a hole with your tongue or fingernail.
+If there's no pain involved yet, cavity symptoms may be subtle.
+In the case of a dental cavity, you may be able to see a dark spot on your tooth or feel a small hole in your tooth with your tongue or fingernail.

 Cavity pain is usually more severe than early tooth decay pain because the infection has reached the nerves in the tooth pulp.
 However, if you ignore this pain it may disappear by itself.
 This doesn't mean that the infection is gone; in fact it has spread so far that it has destroyed the nerves completely.